phubbard/tgn-whisperer/README.md

 I had the idea of transcribing the podcast of some friends of mine, [The Grey Nato](https://thegreynato.com/)

 This repo is the code and some notes for myself and others.
+As of 9/24/2023, the code handles two podcasts and is working well.
+In the octoai branch, I'm working on replacing Whisper.cpp with calls to WhisperX, because that has speaker diarization but it's waiting for vendor bugfixes.
+And it's not free.

 ## Goals

 1. Simple as possible - use existing tools whenever possible
 2. Incremental - be able to add new episodes easily and without reworking previous ones

-### Workflow
+### Workflow and requirements

-1. Download the RSS file
+1. Download the RSS file (process.py, using Requests)
-2. Parse it for the episode MP3 files
+2. Parse it for the episode MP3 files (xmltodict)
-3. Convert to 16-bit mono wave files (Whisper's input format)
+3. Convert to 16-bit mono wave files (Whisper's input format) (ffmpeg)
-4. Call Whisper on each
+4. Call Whisper on each (command line, note hardwired for Mac/ARM)
-5. Export text into markdown files
+5. Export text into markdown files (to_markdown.py)
 6. Generate a site with mkdocs
-7. Publish
+7. Publish (rsync)
-8. Profit!
+8. Profit! (as if)

-All of these are run and orchestrated by a multi-rule Makefile.
+All of these are run and orchestrated by two Makefiles.
 Robust, portable, deletes outputs if interrupted, working pretty well.

-### Code notes and requirements

-1. wget to download the RSS
-2. ffmpeg to transcode to MP3
-3. Whisper.cpp binary and associated language model
-4. Python + xmltodict for generating output
-5. jq for parsing my json into urls and such
-5. mkdocs for site generation
+Note that the loop-over-episodes is a shell loop - this is a TODO.

 Makefiles are tricky to write and debug.
 I might need [remake](https://remake.readthedocs.io/en/latest/) at some point.
 The [makefile tutorial here](https://makefiletutorial.com/) was essential at several points - suffix rewriting, basename built-in, phony, etc. You can do a _lot_ with a Makefile very concisely, and the result is robust, portable and durable.
 And fast.